How Vinyl Records Revolutionized Music Distribution

 Durability and High-Fidelity Sound Quality

-Vinyl records were known for their durability and high-fidelity sound.
+They were known for their durability and high-fidelity sound.
 Unlike earlier shellac discs, vinyl was less prone to damage and could be played repeatedly without significant loss of quality.
 This made vinyl an ideal medium for music lovers and collectors.
 The improved sound quality also meant that listeners could enjoy music as the artists intended, enhancing the overall listening experience.

 Mass Production and Wide Dissemination